 Figure 5.
 Coin THT CLO3: OM image (A), XRD spectrum (B), SEM image (C) and EDS spectrum (D).

-At visual examination, the surface patinas of all the coins appear greenish and dusty, as shown in the OM images of Figures 3, 4, 5, where the SEM images accompanied by the energy dispersive spectra and the XDR diffractograms are also reported.
-EDS spectra reveal the presence of oxygen, copper and chlorine on the coins surfaces [13].
+At visual examination, the surface patinas of all the coins appear greenish and dusty, as shown in the OM images of Figures 3, 4 and 5, where the SEM images accompanied by the energy-dispersive spectra and the XDR diffractograms are also reported.
+EDS spectra reveal the presence of oxygen, copper and chlorine on the coins’ surfaces [13].

-The XRD spectra of the patinas of the three archaeological artefacts highlight the presence of dangerous copper containing corrosion products such as trihydroxychlorides [Cu2Cl(OH)3] [14]-[16].
+The XRD spectra of the patinas of the three archaeological artefacts highlight the presence of dangerous copper-containing corrosion products such as trihydroxychlorides [Cu2Cl(OH)3] [14]-[16].

-Furthermore, the OM images show the presence of red-ruby crystals that can be attributed to cuprite crystals mixed with a small amount of soil components and other corrosion products [16].
-As a matter of facts, XRD spectra confirm the presence of cuprite (Cu2O) mixed with a small amount of components of the soil such as quartz (SiO2) and calcite (CaCO3).
+Furthermore, the OM images show the presence of red ruby crystals that can be attributed to cuprite crystals mixed with a small amount of soil components and other corrosion products [16].
+XRD spectra confirm the presence of cuprite (Cu2O) mixed with small amounts of soil components including quartz (SiO2) and calcite (CaCO3).